-Update to Health Canada Regulations: MDSAP
+Update to Health Canada regulations: MDSAP

-These manufacturers must undergo and pass a full audit of their quality management system (QMS) through the programme in Canada.
+These manufacturers must undergo and pass a full audit of their quality management system (QMS) through the program in Canada.
 There are currently 6 regions around the world that participate in MDSAP, including Canada, U.S., Japan, Brazil, and Australia.

 Aside from those manufacturers required by Health Canada to participate in the program, participation in MDSAP is optional for manufacturers.

 To gain MDSAP certification, medical device manufacturers must complete the following three steps: